holden-caulfield/js-fun-intro-talk/README.md

 js-fun-intro-talk
 =================

-These repository contains the materials used for a presentation called "Functional Programming, why should you care?", which is aimed for javascript developers that want to do a first glimpse on Functional Programming and understand how it is both an influence to javascript so far and a door opening possibilities for javascript on the future.
+This repository contains the materials used for a presentation called "Functional Programming, why should you care?", which is aimed for javascript developers that want to do a first glimpse on Functional Programming and understand how it is both an influence to javascript so far and a door opening possibilities for javascript on the future.

 In addition to the presentation slides, the presentation is supported by a coding sample.
 In the example, a simplified (but still real-life) problem is addressed with javascript using [node.js](http://nodejs.org) and incrementally incorporating functional programming idioms to the solution.